xtrangeloop/xtrangeloop.github.io/README.md

 ---

+## To use:
-Just close this repository and use it as your Pages repo.
-You should probably delete the README.md as well.
+- Just clone this repository and use it as your Pages repo.
+- You should probably delete `README.md`.
+- Start customizing `_layouts/default.html` and `style.css`.